 Who It’s For

-Leaders or aspiring leaders in post-secondary educational environments who want to expand their expertise and gain new skills and credentials in the field of higher education administration and leadership, to advance or redirect their career.
-Students of this program are required to have a background in higher education knowledge and experience, to learn more read the program admission page.
+The MAHEAL program is designed for current or aspiring leaders in post-secondary educational environments who want to expand their expertise and gain new skills and credentials in the field of higher education administration and leadership, to advance or redirect their career.
+Students of this program are required to have a background in higher education knowledge and experience, to learn more visit the program admission page.

 Applicants who do not have the formal academic education to qualify for admission may be assessed based on both their formal education and their informal learning, in accordance with the Flexible Admission Policy.
 Please visit the program admission page for more information.